 An important visualization tool was the use of computer visualization imaging.
 Images of important spaces such as the dispatch room allowed the DCC client to help determine spatial characteristics, day lighting and materials.
 “Hands on” design sessions with the DCC also allowed these topics to be modeled inside and out reducing the guesswork and confirming with great certainty the 3D effect of decision making.

 Through diligent project management, 3D visualization, user participation and effective client decision making, the DCC project was completed on time within budget and with highly successful outcomes.

 Service enhancements include a new county-wide VHF fire alerting system, county-wide emergency medical dispatch, much improved interoperability between agencies, improved management of surge activity, dedicated fire dispatch and improved data sharing between agencies to name a few.
 Recent enhancements include automatic vehicle location and a high-speed outbound telephone notification system.
 Economic and operational efficiencies were a strong motivation behind the establishment of the DCC.
 By working together, Dakota County city and county governments were able to realize enhanced services and reduced costs.
 By implementing 800 MHz technology into one center vs. five, $3.8 million in capital costs were avoided.
 In the first three years of operations an estimated operational savings of $2.4 million was predicted with the first full year of operation saving approximately $1,100,000.
 ENPM

-As published in Emergency Number Professional Magazine here.
+Read the full article in Emergency Number Professional Magazine here.